Singular Hodge theory for combinatorial geometries: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank both the Institute for Advanced Study and the Korea Institute for Advanced Study for their hospitality during the preparation of this paper.
-We thank Matt Baker and Richard Stanley for helpful comments.
+We thank Matt Baker and Richard Stanley for helpful comments, and we thank the anonymous referees for giving the paper a very careful reading and making suggestions that have greatly improved the paper.